-Know It All, or KIA (“KEE-ah”), is our exclusive, private online community where CX Leaders from top consumer brands work together to solve current challenges, build new strategies, and position for the future.
+Know It All, or KIA (“KEE-ah”), is our exclusive, private online community where CX Leaders from top corporate brands work together to solve current challenges, build new strategies, and position for the future.

 Execs In The Know: How did you get started in CX?April Eastburn: I started in college working for Capital One, doing customer support and collections.
 Actually it’s kind of a funny story: They told us we’d be doing customer support and then half way through our six-week training we walked in to find “Collections” written on the board.
 I said, “Ok, then - I guess we’re doing collections!”